 \section{Abstract}

-We examine the low-energy spectrum and polarisation of the dipole moments of two static polar molecules under the influence of an external dc electric field and their anisotropic dipole-dipole interaction.
-We model the molecules as quantum rigid rotors to take their rotational degrees of freedom into account, and consider a selection of linear, symmetric and asymmetric top molecules.
-We provide a comprehensive examination of the energy spectra and polarisation of the dipoles for varying inter-molecular separation and direction of the electric field, and find that the properties of the molecules depend strongly on the field's direction at short separations, showing the importance of accounting for molecular rotation.
-Our results provide important insight into applications of cold molecules for quantum computation and molecular dipolar gases.
+We examine the potential-energy curves and polarization of the dipole moments of two static polar molecules under the influence of an external dc electric field and their anisotropic dipole-dipole interaction.
+We model the molecules as quantum rigid rotors to take their rotational degrees of freedom into account and consider a selection of linear, symmetric, and asymmetric top molecules.
+We provide a comprehensive examination of the energy curves and polarization of the dipoles for varying inter-molecular separation and direction of the electric field and find that the properties of the molecules depend strongly on the field's direction at short separations, showing the importance of accounting for molecular rotation.
+The latter provides insight into the possible effects of accounting for rotational degrees of freedom in molecular dipolar gases.